tucats/ego/README.md

 is set  to `false` or `off` then the readline processor is not used, and input is read directly from Unix stdin.
 This is intended  to be used if the terminal/console window is not compatible with the standard readline library.

-### ego.runtime.exec

-When set to `true`, this enables the command package in _Ego_, which allows the program to create and run shell commands in a subprocess.
-The default is `false`, which disallows this operation for security purposes.

-### ego.runtime.panics

-When set to `true`, a panic() call inside an _Ego_ program results in an actual Go panic operation, which reports the error message and dumps the stack.
-When set to the default of `false`, a panic() call in an _Ego_ program stops the program and reports the error, but does not stop the _Ego_ server.

-### ego.runtime.symbol.allocation

-When set, this determines the rate at which symbol tables are expanded.
-Symbol tables are maintained using hash bins, and this determines the size of each bin.
-A smaller number can result in less memory consumed for small programs, but if a program has many symbols, can slow the program down.
-Conversely, setting this value too high can result in wasted memory while getting better performance.
-The default value of `32` is good for most cases.

-### ego.runtime.unchecked.errors

-When set to the default of `true`, any builtin that returns an error value that is not captured in an _Ego_ assignment results in the error being signalled as a runtime error.
-If the _Ego_ code assigns both the function result and it's error return value (if any), then no error is signalled.
-If you set this to `false` then errors are not signalled when not read in an assignment operation.